-Co-operative values are enshrined in the 1998 Crime and Disorder Act - introduced by a Co-operative Minister - which established local crime and disorder partnerships (Community Safety Partnerships).
+Co-operative values are enshrined in the 1998 Crime and Disorder Act - introduced by a Cooperative Minister - which established local crime and disorder partnerships (Community Safety Partnerships).
 These co-operative principles have been reinforced in the 2011 Police Reform Act which requires Police and Crime Commissioners to work in co-operation with local government and other bodies as well as the police to cut offending and re-offending.
-An incoming Labour Government will therefore have the means at hand to strengthen the local partnership approach to crime reduction.
+The Cooperative Party is proud of the approach taken by Labour and Co-operative Police and Crime Commissioners who have spearheaded a co-operative approach to policy making - working with communities and stakeholder groups to co-produce crime prevention strategies.